The Kid Mero: Career

 Mero previously worked as a paraprofessional at I.S.
 117, his alma mater.
 He began writing for Vice's music platform Noisey in 2012.
 His first article for them was published online on November 14, 2012; it was a review of Canadian electronic music duo Crystal Castles's album III.
 In total, he wrote 69 articles for Noisey between November 2012 and March 2014, most of which were album and mixtape reviews, and all written in caps lock.

 Mero is a world record holder.
 In September 2014, Mero (with assistance) broke the record for kazoo solo.
 This came to light in an exclusive interview on Time Crisis with Ezra Koenig where Mero waxed on his illustrious accomplishment.

-In December 2014, MTV announced that The Kid Mero and Desus Nice would be joining the cast of Guy Code for season 5, along with 11 other new cast members.
+In December 2014, MTV announced that the Kid Mero and Desus Nice would be joining the cast of Guy Code for season 5, along with 11 other new cast members.
 They appeared on the first episode of season 5, which was originally aired on January 14, 2015.

 On August 30, 2016, Viceland announced Desus & Mero which premiered on October 17, 2016.
 The half-hour show ran Monday-Thursday, hosted by the Bronx-reared comedic duo.
 Its finale aired on June 28, 2018.
 Mero most recently co-hosted Desus & Mero which premiered on February 21, 2019, on Showtime.

+In 2023, Mero started two podcasts: Victory Light, and 7 PM in Brooklyn, the latter with Carmelo Anthony.

 Personal life

 Mero lives in Fair Lawn, New Jersey and is married to Heather Martinez, a teacher from New Jersey.
 The pair have four children: three boys and a girl.
+Heather is Jewish, and the pair are raising their children in the faith.